mwalbeck/determine-docker-tags/README.md

 1.18,1.18.0
 ```

-### INCLUDE_EXTRA_INFO
+### INCLUDE_SUFFIX

-`INCLUDE_EXTRA_INFO` is mainly intended to be used with the `docker_from` version type.
+`INCLUDE_SUFFIX` is mainly intended to be used with the `docker_from` version type.
 It determines whether or not the suffix should be included in the generated tags.
 The default for this option is `yes`.
 Let's say we had the following `FROM` instruction in our Dockerfile:

 ```
 FROM nginx:1.18.0-alpine